and there are no restrictions in place

-Why do we have water restrictions?
+Why do we use water restrictions?

 While water sources like rivers and aquifers are more resilient to drought, all water sources rely on rainfall.